 Four members of the group (Loic Anderegg, Yicheng Bao, Sean Burchesky, Scarlett Yu) work in Lyman 24E.
 Other lab members would enter only with prior notice and dwell times < 1 minute.

 Schedule to minimize overlap of personnel

-At most two authorized personnel will be allowed access to Lyman 24E at any given time, with a maximum of one operating in the “Gen 1” area and the other in the “Gen 2” area.
-Any work that can be conducted off-campus (e.g., data analysis, software development, hardware design, etc.) will be.
-The four researchers will form two teams and alternate on a daily morning/afternoon shift with a buffer time to reduce overlap and allow air cycling time.
-A live scheduling document will be used.
+At most four authorized personnel will be allowed access to Lyman 24E at any given time, with a maximum of two operating in the “Gen 1” area and the two other in the “Gen 2” area.
+The researchers will work without shifts.
+On the “Gen 2” side, at least one researcher is often doing fabrication work outside of the lab (Machine shop, water jet at 38 Oxford, Electronics room).
+Researchers working on opposite sides of the “Gen 2” optics table are separated by about 8 feet and have adequate airflow to allow two researchers to work while satisfying the separation guidelines.
+In the “Gen 1” area, space on the control desk labeled “Gen 1 desk” in figure 1.c.1 is increased to allow 6 feet of separation between researchers.
+The overhead HEPA filtration system draws air up and away, allowing for a safe environment for two researchers to work.
+Any work that can be conducted off-campus (e.g., software development, hardware design, etc.) will be.

 Preparation of room for resumption of work

 Prior to work resumption, tools (e.g., ball drivers, wrenches, power meters, fiber coupling pens, etc.) and optics (mirrors, lens, post assemblies, etc.) will be retrieved from cabinets in Lyman 24B and Lyman 24D for primary use.
-Touch free entrance and exit from Lyman 24E will be ensured by Sean Burchesky.
+Touch free entrance and exit from Lyman 24E will be ensured .
 Additionally PPE dispensers and disposal sites will be placed near the Lyman 24E entrance.
 Floor demarcations will be clearly marked to indicate boundaries between CaF “Gen 1” and “Gen 2” experiments, as well as between 24E and 24D optics table space.
 Waiting areas for lasers requiring occasional access throughout the day will also be indicated with floor demarcations.
 Storage areas will be labeled for individual computer keyboards/mice.

 1.d.
 Lyman 29